jdcarbeck/GIT/README.md

  ## Running the project
- To run the project on a user `./run.sh u {USERNAME}` or for an organisation `./run.sh org {ORG}` To run the project with the data previously collected run `./run.sh`
+ To run the project on a user `./run.sh u {USERNAME}` or for an organisation `./run.sh org {ORG}` To run the project with the data previously collected run `./run.sh` Then go to a browser and go to http://localhost:8000

+**It should be noted that the project has long runtimes for organisations and users with a long commit history**